DoneDeal0/superdiff/README.md

 - `prevList`: the original object list.
 - `nextList`: the new object list.
-- `referenceProperty`: a common property in all the objects of your lists (e.g. `id`).
+- `referenceProperty`: a property common to all objects in your lists (e.g. `id`).
 - `options`
-  - `chunksSize` the number of object diffs returned by each streamed chunk. (e.g. `0` = 1 object diff by chunk, `10` = 10 object diffs by chunk).
+  - `chunksSize` the number of object diffs returned by each streamed chunk. (e.g. `0` = 1 object diff per chunk, `10` = 10 object diffs per chunk).
   - `showOnly` gives you the option to return only the values whose status you are interested in (e.g. `["added", "equal"]`).
   - `considerMoveAsUpdate`: if set to `true` a `moved` value will be considered as `updated`.

 **Output**

-The objects diff are grouped in arrays - called `chunks` - and are consumed thanks to an event listener.
+The objects diff are grouped into arrays - called `chunks` - and are consumed thanks to an event listener.
 You have access to 3 events:
   - `data`: to be notified when a new chunk of object diffs is available.
-  - `finish`: to be notified when the stream is complete.
+  - `finish`: to be notified when the stream is finished.
-  - `error`: to be notified of an error during the stream.
+  - `error`: to be notified if an error occurs during the stream.

 ```ts
 interface StreamListener<T extends Record<string, unknown>> {